LunarLogic/starability/README.md

 ## Supported browsers

 Starability.css works in IE10+ and all modern browsers.
-If you want to support browsers below IE10, you should disable animations for them for example using [Modernizr](https://modernizr.com/).
+If you want to support browsers below IE10, you should disable animations for them, for example by using [Modernizr](https://modernizr.com/).

 ## Disabling hover action

-This rating system by default reacts to :hover, changing background image position.
-This is an operation that causes webiste repaints.
+This rating system by default reacts to `:hover`, changing the background image position.
+This is an operation that causes repaints.
 If you want to make your website as light as possible, you can remove declaration that will highlight stars on hover:

 ```html
 .starability-fade > input:hover ~ label {